nlmixrdevelopment/nlmixr/README.md

 A few utilities to facilitate population model building are also included in `nlmixr`.

-For a brief vignette, please see: https://github.com/nlmixrdevelopment/nlmixr/blob/master/inst/nlmixr-intro.pdf
+For a brief vignette describing the modules, please see: https://github.com/nlmixrdevelopment/nlmixr/blob/master/inst/nlmixr-intro.pdf

 The examples in the vignette can be run using VignetteDemo.R and the associated data files available at: